NicChr/timeplyr/cran-comments.md

-* Updated to version 0.8.0
+* Updated to version 0.8.1

-* Have fixed the issues listed at https://cran.r-project.org/web/checks/check_results_timeplyr.html

 * Checked and passed using rhub v2.0.0 in the following environments: